iasql/docs/docs/quickstart.md

 :::

-## Connect to your db and provision cloud resources
+## Connect to the hosted db and provision cloud resources in your AWS account

 1. Get a local copy of the [quickstart repository](https://github.com/iasql/quickstart/blob/main/quickstart.sql)